TaziWissalDev/weebwords/README.md

 ## 🎯 Game Summary

-**Anime Pixel Quest** combines the nostalgia of classic anime with modern puzzle mechanics in a stunning cyberpunk presentation.
+**Anime Line** combines the nostalgia of classic anime with modern puzzle mechanics in a stunning cyberpunk presentation.
 Players experience:

 - **Dual Gameplay Modes**: Word puzzles (drag-and-drop quote completion) and character quizzes (guess-the-character with progressive hints)
 - **Strategic Resource Management**: Balance hearts and energy while deciding when to use hints